Arnold Eisen

 Arnold M. Eisen (born 1951) is an American Judaic scholar who was Chancellor of the Jewish Theological Seminary in New York.
 He stepped down at the end of the 2019-2020 academic year.
 Prior to this appointment, he served as the Koshland Professor of Jewish Culture and Religion and chair of the Department of Religious Studies at Stanford University.
 Prior to joining the Stanford faculty in 1986, he taught at Tel Aviv University and Columbia University.

 The Jewish Theological Seminary

 In 2006, Eisen was appointed as the seventh chancellor of The Jewish Theological Seminary, replacing Ismar Schorsch.
 Eisen is the second non-rabbi, after Cyrus Adler, to hold this post.
 He is also the first person with a social science background to serve as chancellor; previous chancellors had backgrounds in Jewish history or Talmud.
 He took office as chancellor-elect on July 1, 2007, the day after Schorsch stepped down, and assumed the position full-time on July 1, 2008.

-Since his appointment in 2007, he has increased JTS's impact on the communities it serves by transforming the education of religious leadership for Conservative Judaism; articulating a new vision for JTS; guiding the formulation of a strategic plan to implement that vision; and developing innovative programs in synagogue arts and practices, adult education, pastoral care, Jewish thought, inter-religious dialogue, and the arts.
-His initiatives include new curricula for, and synergy among, all of JTS's five schools; the Institute for Jewish Learning at JTS (and its flagship program Context); the interfaith Center for Pastoral Education at JTS; and the Tikvah Institute for Jewish Thought.
-By 2011, his Mitzvah Initiative will involve some 75 congregations in a process of reflection upon "commandment, commandedness, and the Commander."
+Eisen's tenure was marked by growth at JTS, including a new campus, but it was not without controversy or criticism.